asteitz/Midterm/app/src/main/java/com/example/project6/README.md

 If the back button is pressed then their changes are not saved and they are brought back to the main screen.
 <br>
 <br>
-On the main screen after a note is created, we see the title and a button with a red "X", this is a delete button and if this is pressed the user is greeted by a dialog that prompts them to select "YES" or "NO", confirming or denying their selection to delete their note.
+On the main screen after a note is created, you see the title and a button with a red "X", this is a delete button and if this is pressed the user is greeted by a dialog that prompts them to select "YES" or "NO", confirming or denying their selection to delete their note.
 If they delete the note the note title and body are deleted from the data base.
 If "NO" is selected, then nothing happens to the database.